-- A typical recreational propeller can travel from head to toe on an average person in less than one tenth of a second. - Most propeller accidents CAN be prevented! - Be aware of what is going on around you!
-The captain of the boat is in command and must take responsibility for the safety of people in and around the boat. - 2.
-Wear your engine cut-off switch lanyard and your life jacket at ALL times.
-If the lanyard is removed from the switch, the engine will shut off. - 3.
-Assign a passenger to keep watch around the propeller area of your boat when people are in the water. - Read and follow all the safety instructions in your boat and engine operator's manuals. - 5.
+- A typical recreational propeller can travel from head to toe on an average person in less than one tenth of a second. - Most propeller accidents CAN be prevented! - Wear your engine cut-off switch lanyard and your life jacket at ALL times.
+If the lanyard is removed from the switch, the engine will shut off. - 2.
+Assign a passenger to keep watch around the propeller area of your boat when people are in the water. - 3.
 Consider purchasing propeller safety devices for your boat.

 Taking a Boating Safety Course is the best way to prepare for a safe and enjoyable time on the water.
+For more information, go to www.USCGboating.org.
 As a boat owner or operator, you are responsible for your safety and the safety of your passengers.
-That's why the U.S. Coast Guard reminds you: "Boat Responsibly!"
+That's why the U.S. Coast Guard reminds you: